-It was destroyed by the Spanish Conquerors and Pizarro in the early 1530s.
-Viceroy Toledo built the modern town of Pisac in 1570 in the valley below the ruins of the complex.
+The Spanish Conquerors and Pizarro, in the early 1533s, destroyed for of Piusac temples and Palaces.
+The Viceroy Toledo built the modern town of Pisac in 1570 in the valley below the archaeological site.

 This traditional craft market will dazzle you with its unique products made by local artisans.
 The Pisac market is a gold mine for the best souvenirs, offering remarkably sensible tourists compared to Cusco.
-You will find silver jewelry, flutes, backpacks, ornaments, chullos, alpaca wool, and other handmade accessories decorated with bright colors.
-The official market days are Tuesday, Thursday, and Sunday, although it operates every day.
+Silver jewelry, flutes, backpacks, ornaments, chullos, alpaca wool, and other handmade accessories are decorated with bright colors.
+Although it operates daily, the official market days are Tuesday, Thursday, and Sunday.
 The market is biggest on Sunday when Quechua communities from the surrounding area come to town to sell their organic produce.

-That is a museum that was opened in 2009 on the corner of Avenida Federico Zamalloa.
+That museum opened in 2009 on the corner of Avenida Federico Zamalloa.
 It exhibits ceramics and traditional textiles produced by local Quechua communities.

 Peru is famous for its many potatoes.
-During your visit to Pisac, you might want to go to Parque de la Papa (Potato Park).
-Here you can see the work that has been done to protect the potato and later enjoy a potato picnic prepared by the locals.
+You might want to visit Parque de la Papa (Potato Park) during your visit to Pisac.
+Here you can see the work done to protect the potato and later enjoy a potato picnic prepared by the locals.

-Also known as Felipe Marin Moreno Botanic Garden, located in an old enclosed colonial garden and created in 1917 by a Peruvian botanist and explorer.
-He built up his collection over many years through correspondence with different botanists all over the world.
+Also known as Felipe Marin Moreno Botanic Garden, located in an old enclosed colonial garden and was created in 1917 by a Peruvian botanist and explorer.
+He built up his collection over many years through correspondence with different botanists worldwide.

 Nusta Encantada (The Enchanted Nusta)